 On the Atkins diet, there are four phases.
 During the introductory phase, carbs are limited to between 20 and 25 grams per day; by the fourth phase you may be able to consume as many as 100 grams of carbs per day, depending on your weight and overall health goals.
 There is no cap for the amount of protein you take in on the Atkins diet.

 On the keto diet, the focus is not on weight loss, so the rules are less restrictive.
 While the diet still prioritizes high-fat, low-carb eating, keto is a bit more flexible, provided that you stick within the guidelines of 70% fat, 20% protein, and 10% carbs.
+Ultimately, keto diet guidelines are based on fat intake with little carbohydrate intake from start to finish.

 It’s easy to understand why these “caveman”-style diets are often confused.
 The keto diet and the Paleo diet have a lot in common, but the keto diet has more specific guidelines for the macronutrients you’re supposed to eat.